Semileptonic decay and form factors of $\Omega_b^- \rightarrow \Omega_c^0\,e\,\bar{\nu_e}$: Conclusion

 \section{Conclusion}

-In this work, we have studied the semileptonic decay process $\Omega_b^- \rightarrow \Omega_c^0\,e\,\bar{\nu_e}$ within the framework of the Hypercentral Constituent Quark Model (HCQM).
-The six-dimensional Schr\"{o}dinger equation was numerically solved using a hyper-Coulomb plus linear confining potential, including spin-dependent interactions perturbatively.
-The obtained ground state masses of the initial and final baryons show good agreement with experimental values, validating the reliability of the HCQM for describing heavy baryon systems.
-The Isgur-Wise function and its slope and curvature parameters were extracted from the hyperradial wavefunction, which were subsequently used to compute the six independent form factors $F_i$ and $G_i$ at the subleading order of Heavy Quark Effective Theory (HQET).
-The helicity amplitudes were obtained using these form factors to further evaluate the heavy-to-heavy semileptonic decay rate of $\Omega_b^-$ baryon.
-The branching ratios are also computed and compared with different approaches.
+In this study, we investigated the semileptonic decay process $\Omega_b^- \rightarrow \Omega_c^0\,e\,\bar{\nu_e}$ within the framework of the Hypercentral Constituent Quark Model (HCQM).
+The six dimensional Schr\"{o}dinger equation was solved numerically using a hyper-Coulomb plus linear confining potential, perturbatively including the spin-dependent interactions.
+The obtained ground-state masses of the initial and final baryons showed good agreement with the experimental values, validating the reliability of HCQM in describing heavy baryon systems.
+The Isgur-Wise function and its slope and curvature parameters were extracted from the hyperradial wavefunction, which were subsequently used to compute the six independent form factors $F_i$ and $G_i$ at the subleading order of the Heavy Quark Effective Theory (HQET).
+Helicity amplitudes were obtained using these form factors to further evaluate the heavy-to-heavy semileptonic decay rate of $\Omega_b^-$ baryon.
+The branching ratios were computed and compared using various approaches. \\